briansu2004/MyChatGPT/Interview/ChatGPT_Interview_JSP.md

 ```

 These are just a few examples of the types of questions you may be asked in a JSP interview.
 It's important to have a good understanding of JSP and its related technologies, as well as how to use them to create dynamic and secure web pages.

+## [JSP] What is JSP and how does it work?

+JSP stands for JavaServer Pages, and it is a server-side technology used to create dynamic web pages in Java.
+JSP pages are essentially HTML pages with additional tags that can be used to insert dynamic content into the page.

+JSP pages are processed by a web container or application server, such as Apache Tomcat, which compiles the JSP code into a servlet and then executes it.
+When a user requests a JSP page, the server compiles the JSP into a Java servlet, which generates the HTML content dynamically based on the user's request.

+JSP allows developers to write Java code directly in their HTML pages using special tags, such as <% %> and <%= %>, which can be used to insert Java code into the page.
+JSP also includes JSP expressions, which are used to insert the value of a Java expression directly into the HTML output, and JSP declarations, which are used to declare variables and methods for use within the JSP page.

+JSP pages can also include custom tags, which can be used to perform specific functions or access Java objects.
+These custom tags can be defined by the developer or can be provided by third-party libraries.

+Overall, JSP provides a powerful and flexible way to create dynamic web pages using Java code and HTML markup, and it is a key technology used in many Java web applications.

+## [JSP] 1

+## [JSP] 2

+## [JSP] 3

+## [JSP] 4